balena-io/balena-cli-masterclass/README.md

 device's dashboard page, select 'Actions' from the lefthand toolbar, and then select 'Enable local mode'.
 Local mode does a couple of important things:

-* Stops running the services currently associated with it
+* Stops running the services currently associated with the device
 * Exposes a Docker socket on the local network

 Once activated, balena CLI can push code directly to the local device instead